 Jake Nassif is a freelance copywriter and has spent the last 12 years building a career in the Twin Cities.
-He writes things for global groups like Sesame Street and Microsoft and for diverse local organizations, from Children’s Hospital to Penumbra Theatre.
+He writes things for global groups like Sesame Street and Microsoft and for diverse organizations, from Children’s Hospital to Penumbra Theatre in Minneapolis.
 He told us how he makes it work, how to stay interested and how to weather the cycles of freelance life.

 What’s great about working as an independent consultant?

 For all the risk and uncertainty, freelancing is my dream job.
 It’s about control: choosing who I work for, the kinds of projects I take on, and how I spend my time.
 The freedom of freelancing is worth more to me than any promotions or bonuses I’m missing.
 Plus, I don’t have to deal with being laid off, commuting, or the guy who microwaves fish for lunch.

 How did you get started as a freelance writer?

 I knew I wanted a creative career, but it was an indirect journey.
 After college, I cooked hot wings, served legal documents, and made newspaper tear-sheets (a job that barely survived into the 21st century).
 I got my foot in the door the way a lot of people do, with an internship.
 I found out what I was good at, started cobbling together a portfolio, and made as many connections as I could.
 Early on, I saw how many interesting opportunities were out there — not just where I was working.
 As soon as I felt ready, I used my network to find my own clients and cut the cord with my agency.
 That was 13 years ago.

 What's hard?
 What has been different than you expected?